Affine Phase Retrieval via Second-Order Methods: Introduction

+Phase retrieval addresses the problem of recovering a signal or an image from its phaseless measurements.
+This problem arises in various scientific and engineering fields, such as X-ray crystallography \cite{millane1990phase,miao2008extending}, diffraction imaging \cite{bunk2007diffractive}, optics \cite{walther1963question} and astronomy \cite{fienup1987phase}.
+In these applications, physical limitations prevent direct measurement of the phase, and only the magnitudes of Fourier transforms or other linear transformations of the signal can be observed.
+Reconstructing the signal from the magnitudes is difficult because the relationship between the magnitude and the signal is non-linear and non-convex.
+Mathematically, the problem considers recovering a vector $\vx\in\H^n$ (where $\H=\C$ or $\R$ from a quadratic system:

-where $\{\va_1,\ldots,\va_m\}\subset \H^n$ are the measurements and $ y_j, \, j=1,\ldots,m $ are the observations.
-For problem (\ref{pr_quad}), since the signal multiplied by a unit constant does not change the observed value, it's easy to find that any $ e^{i\theta}\vx $, $ \theta\in[0,2\pi) $ is also a solution to the system, so the best we can do is to recover the signal $ \vx $ under a global phase factor.
-For classical phase retrieval, in which the measurements are Fourier transforms, it is more challenging to obtain the solution as there are extra trivial and non-trivial ambiguities \cite{bendory2017fourier}.
-To recover the signal, prior information such as positivity, sparsity \cite{jaganathan2017sparse,jagatap2017fast} and structured measurements \cite{jaganathan2016stft,candes2015phase} are usually imposed in solving the phase retrieval problem.
+where $\{\va_1,\ldots,\va_m\}\subset \H^n$ are measurement vectors, $ y_j$ are the corresponding observations and $w_j$ represents noise.
+A key challenge is that multiplying the signal by a unit constant (e.g. $ e^{i\theta}$, $ \theta\in[0,2\pi) $) yields the same observations, meaning that the signal can only be recovered up to a global phase factor.
+The problem becomes even more complex when the measurements are Fourier transforms, which introduce both trivial and non-trivial ambiguities \cite{bendory2017fourier}.
+To address these challenges, prior information such as positivity, sparsity \cite{jaganathan2017sparse,jagatap2017fast}, or structured measurements \cite{jaganathan2016stft,candes2015phase} is often incorporated into the problem.

+In recent years, numerous algorithms have been developed to solve the classical phase retrieval problem, encompassing both convex and non-convex approaches.
+Convex methods, such as PhaseLift \cite{candes2013phaselift,candes_phaselift} and PhaseCut\cite{waldspurger2015phasecut}, reformulate the phase retrieval problem as a semidefinite program, offering strong theoretical guarantees.
+However, these methods tend to be computationally expensive for large-scale problems.
+In contrast, non-convex methods, including the Gerchberg-Saxton algorithm\cite{Gerchberg-Saxton} and its variants\cite{fienup1982phase,netrapalli2013phase,waldspurger2018phase}, are more computationally efficient but face challenges such as slow convergence and sensitivity to the initial point.
+Recently, a wide array of non-convex algorithms based on various optimization models have been developed to address the phase retrieval problem \cite{WF,twf,altermin,taf,gauss_newton}.
+These algorithms generally follow a two-step process: first, generate a well-chosen initial estimate, and second, refine this initial estimate using classical optimization techniques.
+Commonly employed models in this context include: